The Science of Logo Design Part 1: Introduction

 How do you relate to logos in the world around you?

-Contemporary logos are an intricate part of business, media, and culture in the 21st Century.
+First of all, contemporary logos are an intricate part of business, media, and culture in the 21st Century.
 However, logos are not a new concept.
 The first logos date back as far as 5000 years ago to Mesopotamia when items such as bottle stoppers began to feature symbols and names.
-This was as part of an effort to ensure quality and develop trust.
+Above all, this was as part of an effort to ensure quality and develop trust.
 Some might think logos are unnecessary or not that important in the grand scheme of business, but the function of a logo is incredibly vital to company and product success and sales.

 Unfortunately, pulling logos out of thin air is a common activity nowadays, and the effect is rarely beneficial for the company.
 Logos that are not well researched, thought through, and planned are inevitably going to lead to poor results for a company and even misunderstandings brought on through unfortunate colour choices or inadvertent (sometimes unpleasant or awkward) hidden meanings in the design.